 Stereotactic Radiosurgery (SRS)

 There is a large expert team involved in planning and delivering SRS including specialist radiation oncologists, radiation therapists, medical physicists and nurses.
 Usually patients are discussed in a multi-disciplinary meeting involving radiation oncologists, surgeons, medical oncologists, neurologists and radiologists before treatment.
 It is not suitable for all patients, as many factors need to be carefully considered before treatment is recommended.
-The overall condition of the patient, current symptoms, and the areas involved with cancer are some of the many factors that are assessed before treatment.
+The overall condition of the patient, current symptoms, and the areas involved are some of the many factors that are assessed before treatment.

 There are different ways of giving SRS, (e.g. Linear Accelerator Based, GammaKnife, Cyberknife, Tomotherapy) but all systems have the same key features in common.
-All systems deliver precise and safe radiation therapy with high accuracy to minimise the dose to normal structures surrounding the tumour or cancer.
+All systems deliver precise and safe radiation therapy with high accuracy to minimise the dose to healthy structures surrounding the tumour or cancer.
 To do this a fitted head frame or mask may be used to minimise any movement, ensuring that the patient is comfortable at all times.
 X-rays may be taken to ensure that the patient is positioned accurately with measurements taken before the treatment is given.
 Depending on the type of SRS and number of areas receiving SRS, set-up and treatment generally takes between 30 minutes to 1 hour in total.

 Delivery of SRS is not painful.
 It is usually well tolerated by patients.
 The potential side effects of treatment vary depending on the area being treated.
 These will be discussed by the treating radiation oncologist.
 Some people may get side-effects following treatment including tiredness, mild nausea or headache.
 These are usually only temporary and mild in nature.
 Other rarer side-effects may occur months or years after treatment but are not common.
 The meticulous planning and treatment processes used in SRS minimise these side-effects.